Renddslow/otfl-posts/posts/genealogies-and-testimonies.md

 >
 > Exodus 3:6

-The most commonly skipped passages in Scripture, outside of the prophetic texts that don't have connection to the Messiah or eschaton, are genealogies.
-Genesis 4, 5, 10, 11
+The most commonly skipped over passages in Scripture tend to be genealogies.
+I get it, they're long and often don't

+I. On biblical generations
+II.
+Finding yourself in a story
+III.

 ## My Testimony of Genealogy